deeprest/sagaGitlabMirror/DEV.md

 * 2d skeleton rigs, avatars, and IK can not be used with composites.
 Skeletons use rotations, and these anims are not rotation-based.

-# Decide
+# Decide (Design)
 walljumping while auto-wallsliding
-START A DEVLOG ON ITCH.
-NEW shield on back? press down to use shield?
+NEW shield on back? press down to use shield? gameplay layers, doors one-way platforms

-punchy mech needs anticipation anim before punch fly ability rotation when only holding up key

 # New Things

-NEW health pickups dropped by enemies
+NEW player death effect/anim
+NEW xbuster big charged shot

 NEW cursor stops at edge of screen

-NEW player death effect/anim
-NEW align shot with surface when aiming into floor/wall NEW stickybomb exploding interaction with shield:
+NEW align shot with surface when aiming into floor/wall

+NEW stickybomb exploding interaction with shield:
   1) do raycast to each IDamage within range
   2) if raycast hits something else, do a projection of the collider onto a perpendicular vector of the normal
   3) use the projected endpoints to do two more raycasts
   4) if the raycast hits an IDamage collider, proceed

-NEW enemy that uses and drops the graphook. mech?
+NEW enemy that uses and drops the graphook
-NEW Big wrecking ball bot.
-NEW Agile boss bot.
+NEW graphook: show valid raycast targets

 NEW music selection on pause menu
 NEW cheats menu

+NEW punchy mech needs anticipation anim before punch

+NEW hornet turnaround sprites
 NEW Hornet friendly fire
 NEW Hornet avoid friendlies
 NEW Hornet proximity raycast
 NEW Hornet particles should not rotate, and should disappear

 CODE remove global references to CurrentPlayer where possible CODE change cursorOuter based on control device
 CODE Character agentType: remove need for Global.instance.AgentType lookup.
 Just use ints.
+CODE Teams.
+Use ScriptableObject for Teams instead of enum.
+Have colors that modify projectiles.

+NEW Big wrecking ball bot.
+NEW Agile boss bot.

 # Issues